 The major in Sports Nutrition integrates the major aspects of a degree in Food and Nutrition into a degree in Exercise Physiology.
 This dual focus allows the student to gain a better understanding of how both nutrition and exercise influence human performance, health, and disease.
+Having Nutrition Science and Exercise Physiology housed in the same department enhances the coursework and research in this area.
 Sports Nutrition is a growing area of interest and a major highlight for many students who want to learn not just about clinical nutrition, but also how nutrition is applied to both health and human performance.

 (Note: Starting Fall 2017, students have the option to take the undergraduate Exercise Physiology leveling course the first semester of their graduate program.)
 Satisfactory grades must be earned in all prerequisite courses; minimums greater than a C are listed by the courses.
 The required prerequisite undergraduate courses for the master’s in Sports Nutrition program are: